At Mt Mulligan Lodge, we are passionate about preserving the natural beauty of the Far North Queensland area.

 Guests will be kept updated on the impact of their contribution to preserving one of the seven natural wonders of the world.

-- Queensland Conservation Council – to promote the economic and jobs benefits in Queensland of renewable energy projects
+- Solar Citizens – to promote the economic and job benefits in Queensland of renewable energy projects

 - Climate Council – changing the conversation in Queensland around climate change